 What are some alternative ways I can give?

-Gifts of stocks and other appreciated securities are simple to make and can have an immediate impact while also providing you with significant tax benefits.
+Gifts of stocks, Bitcoin and other appreciated securities are simple to make and can have an immediate impact while also providing you with significant tax benefits.

 Charitable Gift Annuities – By donating assets like cash, appreciated securities or real estate to fund a life-income gift such as a charitable gift annuity, you receive income for yourself or up to two beneficiaries for life.
 You may also be able to receive significant tax savings now.